 Red meat is probably has a lot of iron.
 So if you eat meat, it is probably the best source of iron.

-But for us vegetarians and vegans, there are also quite a few plant-based foods.
+But for us vegetarians and vegans, there are also quite a few plant-based foods for hair growth.
 Lentils and beans, leafy vegetables, tofu, and chickpeas can all help you with your iron intake.

 Arachidonic acid is an omega-6 fatty acid.
 You might have heard of it as “a bad one” because it is pro-inflammatory.